alyip98/AngelMortalTelegraf/readme.md

 Next, let participants know their unique IDs.
 It is fine to publicize all unique IDs.
 Participants will not need to know their `name`.
 For ease of use, it is recommended to release a randomized order list of `participant - ID` pairings, while keeping `name` secret.
 This ensures anonymity

+##Resetting data
+`nuke` deletes ALL data (locally, it doesn't delete telegram messages lol).
+You will need to stop and restart the node instance after using nuke.
+This works by deleting the storage file.

 #for users
 ##to start
 Start both bots.
 Then, message either one bot (not both) with `/r <ID>` to register.
 You should now be able to message both your angel and mortal.